Dilworth School investigation: Two men accused of indecent assault named

 Wilson, who didn't have an occupation listed on his charge sheets, is accused of indecently assaulting a boy under the age of 16 on 12 different occasions between 1979 and 1982.

-The 69-year-old Maraetai man was also charged with inducing a different boy aged under 16 to do an indecent act on him sometime during 1997.
+The 69-year-old Maraetai man was also charged with inducing a different boy aged under 16 to do an indecent act on him in 1977.

-Seven former Dilworth teaching staff were charged last month with a number of serious offences, many of the sexual, against 18 victims.
+Seven former Dilworth teaching staff were charged last month with a number of serious offences, many of them sexual, against 18 victims.
 The charges relate to offending between the 1970s and late 2000s.

 All were initially granted name suppression after their first appearances.

-Two of the other seven men have also appeared in court this morning.
-Both were granted a continuation of their interim name suppression order.
+Three of the other seven men have also appeared in court this morning.
+All were granted a continuation of their interim name suppression order.

 One is a 78-year-old who is facing three charges of indecent assault, relating to two boys.

-The other, 69, faces one charge of indecent assault.
+The second, a 69-year-old, is facing one charge of indecent assault.

+The third is a 72-year-old who is facing four charges of indecent assault, relating to three boys.

 Meanwhile, the number of police officers investigating the allegations was bolstered last week and extra psychological support was made available following the public response.